Are You Feeling Tired All The Time? Here are 10 Reasons Why

 10) You might have an autoimmune disease

 Chronic fatigue is a widespread problem, and getting a diagnosis is essential.
-If you're feeling tired all the time and have been feeling this way for more than six months, then you may have an autoimmune disease.
+If you're tired and have been feeling this way for more than six months, you may have an autoimmune disease.

-Autoimmune diseases cause your immune system to attack healthy cells in your body, which can make you feel tired all the time.
+Autoimmune diseases cause your immune system to attack healthy cells in your body, which can always make you feel tired.
 If you've been diagnosed with an autoimmune disease, there are treatments for it and some lifestyle changes that can help.

 Previous Post Next Post